 Ettah, Akpan and Etim (2011) focused on the effects of price and exchange rate fluctuations on agricultural exports (cocoa) in Nigeria.
 An export supply function for cocoa was specified and estimated using the Ordinary Least Squares Regression.
 Results showed that exchange rate fluctuations and agricultural credits positively affect cocoa exports in Nigeria.
 Results also revealed that relative prices of cocoa are insignificantly related to quantity of export, however, it has a negative sign, which is in line with the a priori expectation.
 The result, therefore, implies a positive significant effect of exchange rate volatility on cocoa exports in Nigeria.
-The study thus posits that since exchange rate has impacted positively on cocoa export of cocoa in Nigeria.
+The study thus posits that since exchange rate has impacted positively on cocoa export in Nigeria, there should be a free market determination of exchange rate for export of cocoa in Nigeria.